treehouse-projects/spring-deploy-weather/README.md

 # weather
-This project is used in the Treehouse workshop on Unit Testing a Spring App.
+This project is used in the Treehouse workshop on Deploying a Spring Application.
 The application is a Spring web app that uses two Google APIs and the forecast.io API.

 ## Getting Your API Keys
 In order to use this application, you'll need to get a couple API keys.
 Here's how.